isomerpages/singapore-customs-cms/_businesses/Valuation, Duties, Taxes & Fees/permits-documentation-and-other-fees.md

 ## Processing through TradeNet

-Each TradeNet permit application typically costs about S$3.08, which includes:
+Each TradeNet permit application typically costs about S$3.19, which includes:

--   S$0.90 for statutory fees, and
+-   S$0.90 for statutory fee, and
+-   S$2.29 for processing and messaging fees

+Each TradeNet Certificate of Origin application typically costs about S$6.29, which includes:

+-   S$4.00 for statutory fee, and
--   S$2.18 for processing and messaging fees
+-   S$2.29 for processing and messaging fees

-Each Certificate of Origin application together with a Customs export permit application typically costs about S$9.06, which includes:
+Each export permit application together with a Certificate of Origin application typically costs about S$9.27, which includes:

--   S$0.20 for messaging fees
+-   S$0.21 for messaging fee
 -   Each export permit application:
-    -   S$0.90 for statutory fees, and
+    *   S$0.90 for statutory fee
-    -   S$1.98 for processing charges
+    *   S$2.08 for processing fee
 -   Each Certificate of Origin application:
-    -   S$4 for statutory fees, and
+    *   S$4.00 for statutory fee, and
-    -   S$1.98 for processing charges
+    *   S$2.08 for processing fee

 ## Manual Processing